RGANJAM-786/K8s/Taints-tolerations-nodeSelector.md

 But if I want to make sure it always lands on the tainted node, I need to add a nodeSelector or affinity."

+👍 Let’s create scenario-based interview questions (IQ) for NodeSelector along with easy-to-understand answers:

+🔹 Scenario 1: Basic scheduling

+Q: You have 3 nodes in your cluster: two are normal nodes and one is labeled as disk=ssd.
+Your workload requires high-speed disk.
+How will you make sure Pods are scheduled only on the SSD node?

+✅ Answer:
+"I’ll use NodeSelector in my Pod/Deployment YAML.
+By adding nodeSelector: { disk: ssd }, the scheduler will only place Pods on nodes with that label.
+This ensures my workload always runs on the SSD-backed node."

+🔹 Scenario 2: Preventing unwanted scheduling

+Q: Let’s say you have a node labeled type=testing, but you don’t want production workloads to run there.
+How do you make sure?

+✅ Answer:
+"I won’t add the nodeSelector label for production workloads.
+Since production Pods don’t match the type=testing label, they’ll never be scheduled there.
+NodeSelector works as a strict filter — only nodes with matching labels are considered."

+🔹 Scenario 3: Multi-environment setup

+Q: Imagine your cluster has two types of nodes — env=dev and env=prod.
+You have a Deployment for development workloads.
+How do you make sure it runs only on dev nodes?

+✅ Answer:
+"I’ll add nodeSelector: { env: dev } in the Deployment spec.
+That way, the dev workloads will always stay isolated on dev nodes, and prod workloads won’t interfere."

+🔹 Scenario 4: Troubleshooting

+Q: If a Pod with NodeSelector stays in Pending state, what could be the reason?

+✅ Answer:
+"Most likely, there’s no node that matches the label defined in NodeSelector.
+For example, if I wrote disk=ssd but no node has that label, the Pod won’t get scheduled.
+In such cases, I check node labels using kubectl get nodes --show-labels."